Same World, Differently Given: History-Dependent Perceptual Reorganization in Artificial Agents: Introduction

 \section{Introduction}

-As artificial agents become increasingly capable of producing socially legible and context-sensitive responses, a deeper question comes into view: what kind of \textit{internal organization} would be required for an agent not merely to respond appropriately, but to \textbf{inhabit a stable and history-sensitive perspective on its world?}
+The same nominal stimulus need not be encountered as the same world.
+A cue, a pattern, or an event may be formally identical at the sensory level and yet be taken up very differently depending on the history through which it is encountered: as familiar or anomalous, negligible or significant, safe or threatening.
+What changes in such cases is not the external input alone, but the mode in which it is disclosed to the perceiving subject.
+This paper investigates what kind of \textit{internal organization} would allow an artificial agent to inhabit a stable and history-sensitive perspective on its world.
+To this end, it introduces a minimal agent architecture in which accumulated experience feeds back into perception itself.

-Recent LLMs can display elements of cognitive empathy and emotionally supportive language, yet current evaluations also note important limitations, including prompt sensitivity, repetitive empathic phrasing, and inconsistency across contexts \citep{sorin2024}.
-These systems may therefore reproduce the discursive surface of empathy without necessarily instantiating a more primitive, embodied, and history-dependent form of attunement grounded in a self-organizing affective perspective - one that may require fundamentally different architectural foundations for purely linguistic pattern-matching systems to realize \citep{ajeesh2025, colombetti2014}.
+The question has deep roots in phenomenology.
+A subjective viewpoint is not exhausted by accurate world-estimates; instead, lived experience is structured by a \textit{perspective} under which the world appears as inviting, threatening, neutral, or significant in other salient qualitative ways \cite{merleau1945,thompson2007,pae2026perspective}.
+In Husserlian terms, intentionality is characterized not only by intentional matter (what the mind is about), but also by the \textit{intentional quality}, or the underlying stance-like mode in which it is given \cite{husserl1913}.
+Contemporary phenomenology has continued to treat such perspectival organization as a basic condition for situated cognition \cite{gallagher2020,gallagher2023}.
+On this view, perspective is more than just a memory of prior states; it is part of the condition under which a situation appears as threatening, negligible, familiar, or significant in the first place.

-This gap matters because, from a phenomenological point of view, \textit{mindedness} is not exhausted by rationally coherent output.
-Our living experience is not simply a sequence of accurate world-estimates; instead, it is structured by a \textbf{\textit{perspective}} under which the world appears as inviting, threatening, neutral, or significant in other salient qualitative ways \citep{merleau1945, thompson2007}.
-In Husserlian terms, intentionality is characterized not only by intentional matter (what the mind is about), but also by the \textit{intentional quality}, or underlying stance-like subjectivity in which it is given \citep{husserl1913}.
-Contemporary phenomenology has continued to treat such perspectival organization as a basic condition for situated cognition \citep{gallagher2020, gallagher2023}.
+Because ``perspective'' is used in several distinct senses across cognitive science, it is worth fixing terminology at the outset.
+The present work is not concerned with social perspective-taking, i.e. the capacity to represent another agent's viewpoint as studied in Theory-of-Mind research.
+Instead, ``perspective'' is used here in a first-person, structural sense: the agent's own accumulated stance, which conditions how its world is given to it.
+Correspondingly, \textit{perspectival perception} refers throughout to the property that the same nominal observation can be encoded differently depending on this accumulated stance.
+Both notions are made operationally precise below: perspective is identified with a slow latent variable $g$, and perceptual reorganization with measurable, history-dependent changes in how a frozen encoder's output is modulated.